indraxyz/analyse-feedback/docs/workflow-architecture.md

 # Feedback Automation Workflow

-When a new row is added to a Google Sheet, the system summarises the feedback with AI, classifies sentiment, and posts the result to Telegram.
+When a new row is added to a Google Sheet, the system summarises the feedback with AI, classifies sentiment, detects the feedback language, and posts the result to Telegram.

-**Flow:** Google Sheet (new row) → n8n → Fastify API → Telegram
+**Flow:** Google Sheet (new row) → n8n (poll every minute) → Fastify API → Telegram

 ---